RayHightower/RayHightower.com/_posts/2023-08-29-be-your-future-self-now.markdown

 ### One Book.
 Tons of Psych Research.

-[Be Your Future Self Now](https://futureself.com/) by Dr. Benjamin Hardy,
+[Be Your Future Self Now](https://futureself.com/) by Dr. Benjamin Hardy, ...

+Hardy is an organizational psychologist, author, and an expert on the application of the Future Self science.
+Regular readers of this blog will recognize his name.
+Hardy co-authored (with Dan Sullivan) three books that focus on business excellence: [Who Not How](), [10x is Easier than 2x](), and [The Gap and the Gain]().

 ### See It and Do It